 Since that time, Mission has grown to a hospital system serving the 18 westernmost counties of North Carolina.
 Mission Hospital, licensed for 763 beds, serves as the flagship facility.
 Clinical services include five member hospitals:

 - Angel Medical Center, Franklin

 - Blue Ridge Regional Hospital, Spruce Pine

 - Highlands-Cashiers Hospital, Highlands

 - Transylvania Regional Hospital, Brevard

-The system is also comprised of post-acute care provider CarePartners; long-term acute care provider Asheville Specialty Hospital; the region’s only dedicated Level II trauma center; a network of over 500 directly employed physicians and advanced practitioners, and a health plan.
+The system is also comprised of post-acute care provider CarePartners; an independent long-term acute care provider Asheville Specialty Hospital; the region’s only dedicated Level II trauma center; a network of over 500 directly employed physicians and advanced practitioners, and a health plan.

 Mission Health is certified in more than 50 medical specialties and sub-specialties.
 It is home to seven Centers of Excellence: Cancer, Heart, Mission Children’s Hospital, Neurosciences, Orthopedics, Trauma and Women’s Health.